Myth: ESG portfolios underperform

 This shift in attitude in society and government is mirrored in investor behaviour.
 A survey conducted by private bank Brown Brothers Harriman (BBH) found that in the next five years, almost a fifth of ETF investors intend to have between 21% and 50% of their portfolio invested in ESG funds.

 It is not just an attitude change that is seeing ESG interest soar.
-The frameworks around ethical investing are developing quickly and companies currently managing to conceal a few nasty, non-ESG truths will soon be left with nowhere to hide.
+The frameworks around investing ethically are developing quickly and companies currently managing to conceal a few nasty, non-ESG truths will soon be left with nowhere to hide.

 Earlier this year, the WEF published a white paper on ESG which highlighted 21 core metrics and 34 expanded metrics for measuring ESG impact.
 The paper was compiled with input from the big four accountancy firms as well as more than 140 global business leaders.
 This development is potentially transformative for investors.
 As investment managers begin to adopt the metrics as part of their ESG screening processes, companies seeking investment will be compelled to disclose the true impact of their business activities or face being starved of capital.
 This shift could see even the old industrial giants change their ways in a bid to avoid being forced out of the market.